chnm/thatcamp-org/wp-content/plugins/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.9.2 =
+* Fixed several UI/layout issues related to the new WP 3.8 admin style.
+* Fixed HTML entity codes showing up in confirmation messages in when running a localized version of WP (only affects some languages).
+* Fixed the "dismiss this notice" link URL not being HTML-escaped.
+* Fixed a couple of cross-site scripting vulnerabilities related to the sort direction query argument not being properly validated and the bulk action form not escaping the current URL.
+* Updated Hebrew translation.
+* Updated French translation.
+* When you dismiss a link, the dismissed link counter is now updated right away instead of on page reload.

 = 1.9.1 =
 * Updated Dutch, German, Chinese and Portuguese translations.